Learn How You Can Benefit Today From the Astonishing Power of Vitamin D with Suntrex D3!

 3. Bone Health

 Vitamin D supports calcium absorption and research suggests that coupling vitamin D3 supplementation with calcium supplementation promotes bone strength.
-Furthermore, it helps to minimize urinary calcium loss.
+Furthermore, it helps to minimizes urinary calcium loss.

 4. Nervous System Support

 Research indicates vitamin D may support healthy nerve conduction potential and neuronal calcium regulation.
 A 2006 study involving 7 million U.S. military personnel and published in the JANA reported that high circulating blood levels of end-chain vitamin D3, 25-hydroxyvitamin D, were associated with nerve and myelin health.